Srivathsa252/servesmart/README.md

 - **QR Code Verification:** Admins can scan QR codes to confirm meal registrations.
 - **Real-Time Data Tracking:** Track the number of students registering for each meal.
 - **Admin Dashboard:** Comprehensive dashboard for monitoring meal registrations and managing user accounts.
-- **Scalability:** Designed to handle increasing user loads as the student population grows.

 ## Technologies Used